All episodes cover much ground and are written up in far more detail on the Podcasts page. Here you can find all the shows indexed by:

 In LFP026 Mike Laven CEO of Currency Cloud, a Fintech that have done $10bn of payments/FX B2B business, discusses the biggest topic of them all – The Future of Banking.

 FS has been made immensely complicated in the computer age by a near infinite number of regulations, rules and options.
-Although the term “roboadviser” is much vaunted, in practice it isn’t even a toe in the water yet.
+Although the term “roboadviser” is much vaunted, the term is a hype as they don’t offer real financial advice.

 IFAs – independent financial advisers – are the key to wider adoption of key Fintech areas such as P2P.
 In LFP069 Dan Kiernan joins us to discuss the “advice gap” and the problems IFAs have recommending Alernative Finance.